-Urethroplasty Outcomes for an Algorithmic Approach for Fossa Navicularis Urethral Strictures Mark Broadwin, BA, MS1, Alex J. Vanni, MD2
+Urethroplasty Outcomes for an Algorithmic Approach for Fossa Navicularis Urethral Strictures Mark Broadwin, BA, MS, Alex J. Vanni, MD

-1Tufts University School of Medicine, Boston, MA, 2Lahey Hospital and Medical Center, Burlington, MA
+Tufts University School of Medicine, Boston, MA, Lahey Hospital and Medical Center, Burlington, MA

 Introduction: Reconstruction of fossa navicularis (FN) strictures is difficult, requiring a multitude of reconstructive techniques to achieve both a normal cosmetic appearance and patent urethra.
 A combination of both 1 and 2 stage procedures using both buccal mucosa grafts (BMG) and fasciocutaneous flaps have been reported.
 Although there is no universally accepted technique, many prefer a 2 stage approach for FN urethral reconstruction.
-We have implemented a standardized algorithm for FN stricture reconstruction based on etiology, human size to maximize the number of 1 data structure is a standardized algorithm for FN stricture reconstructions. lumen size, and glans size to maximize the number of 1 stage reconstructions performed The objective of our study was to evaluate the outcomes of this standardized approach.
+We have implemented a standardized algorithm for FN stricture reconstruction based on etiology, lumen size, and glans size to maximize the number of 1 stage reconstructions performed.
+The objective of our study was to evaluate the outcomes of this standardized approach.